Andrei0872/my-dev-notes/VUE/notes.md

 props in "data" are only reactive if they existed when the instance was created Vue's instance properties and methods : prefixed with $

+4 steps
+1. set up data observation,
+2. compile the template,
+3. mount the instance to the DOM,
+4. update the DOM when data changes

+---

+lifecycle hooks - give users the opportunity to add their own code at specific stages

+all lifecycles hooks are called with their ```this``` context